DavidJCobb/pokecustomemerald/ROADMAP.md

 * Ball Capsules
   * Gen IV only stored up to 12 designs, and let you assign these to a Pokemon as desired.
 It wasn't "one design for every Pokemon," so it might actually be viable to implement.
 * Overworld follower Pokemon
+* The ability to independently adjust the volume of sound effects versus music.

 ### Battles